Every retailer shares a common goal: to earn more revenue.

-Product bundling is another great way to help retailers achieve revenue goals.
-A curated collection of complementary products can help you capture casual browsers and eager-to-buy shoppers alike.
+Another great way to help retailers achieve revenue goals is product bundling.
+A curated collection of complementary products can help you capture both casual browsers and eager-to-buy shoppers.

-And as with most other sales tactics, there’s an art to bundling products successfully.
-First, let’s dig into what product bundling is, the different types of product bundles, and how you can use them to support your retail store.
+But as with most other sales tactics, there’s an art to bundling products successfully.
+Here’s what you need to know.